radu-matei/radu-matei.github.io/content/blog/aspnet-core-configuration-greeting.md

-Because at the time when we write the application we can't know the exact paths, we will not create stronyly-typed configurations but we will take the path from our application an check to see wether that path exists in our configuration file.
+Because at the time when we write the application we can't know the exact paths, we will not create strongly-typed configurations but we will take the path from our application an check to see wether that path exists in our configuration file.

 Building the configurable Greeting service
 ---------------------------------------------------